 Tip: Be aware that there is not a lot of toilet paper in Biffy Bag or Wag Bag packages, so carry some extra.

-Trail Pass and Permits
+Trail Passes and Wilderness Permits

 Don’t forget your trail pass.
 There is a difference between passes and permits.
 During certain months, special wilderness permits are required.
 National Parks also require backcountry permits.
 However, many locations require no passes or permits in the winter.
 Some permits have to be obtained at the ranger station on the first day or self-issued.
 Some trips require day passes or annual passes.